The Cost of SSL Certificates: What You Need to Know

 - Cost: $50–$300 per year

-- Details: OV SSL certificates provide a higher level of validation by verifying the legitimacy of your organization.
-They offer more trust and credibility than DV certificates, making them ideal for businesses handling sensitive customer data.
+- Details: OV SSL certificates offer a higher level of validation by verifying the legitimacy of your organization.
+They’re suitable for e-commerce sites and businesses that need to establish trust with their customers.

 4. Extended Validation (EV) SSL Certificates